tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/ELEC3024/Week 7 - Digital Control Systems Pt2.md

 - *Astrom and Wittenmark* (Computer Controlled Systems: Theory and Design 1984) recommend sampling time, T, within: $\frac{0.15}{\omega_{\Phi_{M}}} < T < \frac{0.5}{\omega_{\Phi_{M}}}$ where $\omega_{\Phi_{M}}$ is the phase margin frequency of the compensated system open-loop transfer function in the s-domain.

-## Practical insight for the continuous ti
+## Practical insight for the continuous time domain design
+- Assuming a design is carried out in the s-domain, and the sampling time, T, of the computer is known
+- Controller designer in the s-domain can be improved by adding to the plant a delay due to the hold process